 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-Thousands of tourists flock to Germany and Austria every year to visit their world-famous Christmas markets, and have the perfect festive getaway.
-However, barely anybody makes their way to Poland for Christmastime!
+Thousands of tourists flock to the European Christmas Markets of Germany and Austria every year.
+However, barely anybody makes their way to Poland for Christmas, and they’re missing out!

-In fact, many people aren’t even sure whether or not Poland has Christmas markets!
+In fact, many people aren’t even sure whether Poland Christmas markets are a thing or not!

 If that wasn’t enough, a trip to see the Christmas markets in Poland is far cheaper than other Christmas destinations in Europe.